weecology/white-etal-2012-ecology/README.md

 On Windows `./data/` should be replaced with `.\data\` to match the relevant path conventions.

+The data included in the repository shows the data, including intermediate steps, that were used in the paper, and can be used to reproduce pieces of the pipeline.
+So, if you just want to remake the figures, the code will use the provided data.
+However, we also want to be able to rerun the entire pipeline.
+So, if you start at the beginning and run with the 'all' argument, the code will start with just the rawest form of the data and recreate every intermediate step including recreating the intermediate data files, exactly as was done to create them for the paper in the first place.
+This will delete the existing data files and replace them with the recalculated versions.
+Due to some minor post-publication bug fixes the exact form of the resulting data files will differ slightly from those currently in the repository.
+None of these differences influence the results of the paper.

 Please note that these analyses involve both a large amount of data and a lot of computational work and therefore take a long time to run.
 Expect the empirical analysis to take up to a day, and simulations to take up to a week on an 8-core